YannisFJ/real-mini-project/README.md

      `-----'`--' `---'  `----'  `---'  `--'    `--'`-------' `------'
     -----------------------------------------------------------------

-# This was my mini-project, which served as a precusor to my actual milestone project#
+# This was my mini-project, which served as a precusor to my actual milestone project

-## This mini-project utilises Bootstrap ##
+# This mini-project utilises HTML5/CSS3 ##